-The Company has in place a policy on Prevention of Sexual Harassment in compliance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has in place a Policy on Prevention of Sexual Harassment in compliance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 As per the said Policy, an Internal Committee (IC) is duly constituted by the Company.
-During the Financial Year 2019-20, two complaints were received by the Company which were addressed within the legal framework.
+During the Financial Year 2020-21, one complaint was received by the Company which was addressed within the legal framework.

-26. PARTICULARS OF EMPLOYEES (SECTION 197 OF THE COMPANIES ACT, 2013 READ WITH THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014)
+26. PARTICULARS OF EMPLOYEES [SECTION 197 OF THE COMPANIES ACT, 2013 READ WITH THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014]

-The information required pursuant to Section 197 of the Act read with Rule 5 (1) of the Companies (Appoinment and Remuneration Rules), is annexed as 'Annexure-G' of this Report.
-Information required under Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company will be provided to members upon request.
-In terms of Section 136 of the Act, the aforesaid information is open for inspection and any Member is interested in obtaining a copy thereof, such Member may write to the Company Secretary in this regard.
+The information required pursuant to Section 197 of the Companies Act, 2013 read with Rules 5(1) is attached as 'Annexure-G' of this Report.
+Information required under Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company will be provided to members upon request in writing made before the Annual General Meeting where in Financial Statements for the Financial Year 2020-21 are proposed to be adopted.
+In terms of Section 136 of the Act read with MCA Circulars and SEBI Circulars, the copy of the Annual Report is being sent to the Members and others entitled thereto and is also available for inspection by the Members at the Registered Office of the Company during business hours on working days of the Company up to the date of the ensuing Annual General Meeting.
+If any Member is interested in obtaining a copy thereof, such Member may write to the Company Secretary in this regard.